 The cause of your kidney stone may be depend on the type of stone that you have.
 Calcium stones are the most common type.

-- Uric acid stones—These stones form when urine is acidic.
-This may also occur in people with gout or having chemotherapy.
+- Uric acid stones — These stones form when urine is acidic.
+This may also occur in people with gout or undergoing chemotherapy.

-- Cystine stones—Due to a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.
+- Cystine stones — These stones form because of a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.

 Common factors that increase your risk of kidney stones include: